Lebanon

 Books For Further Reading

 • Norton, Augustus Richard.
 Hezbollah: A Short History.
 3rd ed.
 Princeton, 2018.
+A hybrid of militia, political party, and social services and public works provider, the group is the most powerful player in Lebanon.
+This incisive account stands as the most lucid, informed, and balanced analysis of Hezbollah yet written.
 Reviewed by Newsweek as “the best recent study of Hezbollah.”